 Similar to Twitter Cards, Open Graph is code you can add to your website so your content (and images) will appear properly on social media.
 Twitter also uses Open Graph, but cards provide more control.

-When you finish optimizing your images and are ready to publish take a moment to preview your content.
-I’m embarrassed to say I’ve missed this step myself and regretted it later.
+When you finish optimizing your images and are ready to publish, take a moment to preview your content.
+I’m embarrassed to say I have missed this step myself and regretted it later.

-Check the appearance of your images to make sure they are properly sized and aligned.
+Check the appearance of your images to ensure they are properly sized and aligned.
 And look at them on larger and smaller devices to see how they respond.

 The Bottom Line